 What is Space Camp?

-Space Camp, formally known as United States Space Camp, is an educational camp program, operated by the U.S. Space and Rocket Center, with the goal of promoting science and math learning in a space themed environment.
+Space Camp, formally known as United States Space Camp, is an educational camp programme operated by the U.S. Space and Rocket Center, with the goal of promoting science and maths learning in a space themed environment.

 Where is Space Camp?

 Space Camp takes place in Huntsville, Alabama.
-This is the home of NASA’s Marshall Space Flight Center, which was where Wernher Von Braun and his team actually designed the rockets that took man to the moon, as well as the Space Shuttle and International Space Station.
+This is the home of NASA’s Marshall Space Flight Center, which was where Wernher Von Braun and his team designed the rockets that took humans to the moon, as well as the Space Shuttle and International Space Station.

-Note that in the Space Camp movie, space camp takes place in Kennedy Space Center, which is near Cape Canaveral, Florida.
-Presumably this was because this is where the shuttle launches actually took place, and that’s kind of a key plot requirement.
-However, the film was shot in part in Huntsville at the real-life Space Camp location.
+Note that in the Space Camp movie, the camp takes place at Kennedy Space Center near Cape Canaveral, Florida.
+Presumably this was because that’s where shuttle launches actually took place, and that’s kind of a key plot requirement.
+The film was shot in part in Huntsville at the real-life Space Camp location, though.

 Is Space Camp for Adults?

 You might think that Space Camp is aimed at children.
-And certainly, the majority of attendees who go through the various programs on offer are aged 7 – 18.
+And the majority of attendees are indeed aged 9 to 18.
+But as I was personally rather delighted to learn, there are programmes just for adults.

 How Much Does Space Camp Cost?